 Want to read more, check out the other featured articles for designated sites by country.

 As a holidaymaker…

-Most people travel to Netherlands and stop at Amsterdam.
+Most people travel to the Netherlands and stop in Amsterdam.
 Don’t.
 Explore beyond it.
 And, why not let the designated UNESCO sites be your guide in planning where you go.
 As these places are carefully selected for their historic and cultural significance, and always are worth visiting.